TL;DR — Custom IoT Product Development at a Glance

 IoT Product Idea Validation

 - Choosing a suitable IoT business model.
-Drawing on the insights obtained from the market and competitor research, your company should choose an appropriate business model to monetize your IoT product.
+Drawing on the insights from the market and competitor research, your company should choose an appropriate business model to monetize your IoT product.
 Some popular options include one-time purchases, subscriptions, and the monetization of accompanying services and products, such as sensor data analysis.
-To better align your service offering with your company’s mission, resources, and marketing mix, you could use the Business Model Canvas template by Alexander Osterwalder.
+To better align your service offering with your company's mission, resources, and marketing mix, you could use the Business Model Canvas template by Alexander Osterwalder.

 - Estimating the efforts required to build an IoT device.
-In this step, you need to summarize your market research findings using the SWOT analysis and determine what resources and capabilities you are lacking to create an IoT device and the applications supporting its logic.
-Based on your company’s primary focus (hardware, embedded, web, or mobile), you’ll figure out which parts of custom IoT product development need to be outsourced.
+In this step, you need to summarize your market research findings using the SWOT analysis and determine what resources and capabilities you lack to create an IoT device and the applications supporting its logic.
+Based on your company's primary focus (hardware, embedded, web, or mobile), you'll figure out which parts of custom IoT product development need to be outsourced.

 IoT Product Discovery